 - I have also been an associate member of Forced Entertainment as a digital author.
 With them, I created a number of interactive works that were exhibited around the world at venues including ZKM (in Karlsruhe, Germany) the ICA (in London) and The Art Institute of Chicago.
 Nightwalks, an interactive virtual reality piece I created in collaboration with the company won the Transmediale in 2000.

-I am a Director in the School of Media, Film & Music at the University of Sussex, a Strategic Reviewer for the Arts & Humanities Research Council (AHRC) and I have been a board member for arts and community organisations.
+I am the Associate Dean – Education in the School of Media, Arts and Humanities at the University of Sussex.
+I am also a Strategic Reviewer for the Arts & Humanities Research Council (AHRC) and I have been a board member for arts and community organisations for two decades.
 One of the groups I chair is in receipt of a Queen’s Award for Voluntary Service, “the MBE for voluntary groups”.
 I am also one of the core team behind the multi-award-winning GNUF.